Suspension Would Be Another Hindrance to Jameis Winston's Development

 It's a crapshoot at best.
 Coached by agencies and well aware of any personal and professional dings on their records, draft prospects enter interview rooms ready to put their best faces forward with NFL teams just as NFL teams are intent on throwing them off and getting the true picture.

 The Tampa Bay Buccaneers are looking at the downside of that equation as they head into the 2018 season.
 Per ESPN's Adam Schefter, quarterback Jameis Winston is facing a three-game suspension for violating the league's personal conduct policy after he was accused of groping an Uber driver in 2016.
-A police report has not been filed against Winston, and refuted the claim, but the NFL works on its own justice scale—for better or worse.
+A police report has not been filed against Winston, and he refuted the claim, but the NFL works on its own justice scale—for better or worse.

 When the Buccaneers selected Winston out of Florida State with the first overall pick in the 2015 draft, there weren't many questions about his on-field acumen.
 In two years as a starter, he completed 66.0 percent of his passes for 7,964 yards, 65 touchdowns and 28 interceptions.
 He led his team to a comeback win in the 2013 BCS National Championship Game over Auburn, and though his 2014 season wasn't quite as impressive—it ended in a Rose Bowl loss to Marcus Mariota's Oregon Ducks—Winston seemed to have every necessary attribute for professional success.